s-fuerst/Vahana.jl/docs/src/parallel.md

 ## Write a snapshot after `finish_init!`

-If creating the initial state takes time and the process is deterministic, it is a good idea to save the state after [`finish_init!`](@ref) with [`write_snapshot`](@ref) and read this snapshot with [`read_snapshot!`](@ref) instead of recreating the graph each time.

-If the process of generating the initial state is time-consuming, it is advisable to save the state after the `finish_init!` function completes.
-This can be achieved by calling the `write_snapshot` function.
-Subsequently, instead of recreating the initial graph for each simulation, you can read this snapshot using the `read_snapshot!` function instead.
+If the process of generating the initial state is time-consuming and the process is deterministic, it is advisable to save the state after the [`finish_init!`](@ref) function completes.
+This can be achieved by calling the [`write_snapshot`](@ref) function.
+Subsequently, instead of recreating the initial graph for each simulation, you can read this snapshot using the [`read_snapshot!`](@ref) function instead.

 The [Vahana Episim
 example](https://git.zib.de/sfuerst/vahana-episim/-/blob/main/src/episim.jl?ref_type=heads) serves as